-A proportion of Angola's outstanding Government external debt (excluding Sonangol) consists of Oil Pre-payment Facilities, and comprised (as a percentage of total outstanding public external debt) 55.0 per cent. in 2016, 55.9 per cent. in 2017, 45.5 per cent. in 2018, 37.1 per cent. in 2019, 35.1 per cent. in 2020 and 34.3 per cent. as at 31 December 2021.
-As part of the IMF's review of the Republic's compliance with the EFF, the IMF has consistently required the Republic to reduce the component of public external debt consisting of oil pre-payment facilities as such facilities reduce the flexibility of the Republic to manage oil revenues, including in response to price shocks, and introduce a rigidity in the seniority structure of the Republic's public external debt, making it more difficult to diversify its creditors base.
-Since the approval of the IMF's EFF Programme, the Government has not contracted any new oil-based facilities and has kept oil-backed disbursements under existing credit facilities below ceilings agreed in the IMF's performance criteria.
+A proportion of Angola's outstanding external Government debt (excluding Sonangol) consists of Oil Prepayment Facilities, and comprised (as a percentage of total outstanding public external debt) 52.3 per cent. in 2018, 44.8 per cent. in 2019, 42.3 per cent. in 2020, 35.9 per cent. in 2021, 30.8 per cent. in 2022, 25.9 per cent. as at 31 December 2023 and 22.5 per cent. as at 30 June 2024.
+As part of the IMF's review of Angola's compliance with the EFF, the IMF has consistently required Angola to reduce the component of public external debt consisting of Oil Pre-payment Facilities as such facilities reduce the flexibility of Angola to manage oil revenues, including in response to price shocks, and introduce a rigidity in the seniority structure of Angola's public external debt, making it more difficult to diversify its creditors base.
+Since the conclusion of the IMF's EFF Programme, the Government has not contracted any new oil-based facilities and has kept oil-backed disbursements under existing credit facilities below ceilings agreed in the IMF's performance criteria.